How to create a culture where anyone can belong anywhere

 Internal talent: The company first looks to fill roles with current employees before looking externally.

-Personal values: From the very first hire, the Co-Founders have put equal weight on a candidate’s expertise and their values.
+Personal values: From the very first hire, the Co-Founders have put equal weight on a candidate’s expertise and values.

 Leaders who do not live the Mission and Values: there is no tolerance for continued failure to act according to the Core Values.
 It’s a fire-able offense, no-matter skills or seniority.